tomhrr/paws/README.md

 For each command, if the `PAWS\_DEBUG` environment variable is set to a true value, then debug messages will be printed to standard error.

+### Generating tokens

+To generate a token for a workspace:

+ - run `paws-register`, and load the URL that is printed into a browser;
+ - Slack's authorisation page will appear: grant access to the required workspace;
+ - a success page will appear, containing a command like `paws-register {code}`;
+ - run this command, and use the token (printed to standard output) in the paws configuration for the workspace.

 ### Receivers

 #### maildir